Rsmith454/VescUartESP32/README.md

 # VescUart

 Arduino library for interfacing with a VESC over UART.
-This library is based upon the library written by RollingGecko (https://github.com/RollingGecko/VescUartControl).
-The library is updated for the newest VESC firmware (FW3.51) and cleaned up a bit.
+This library is based upon the library written by RollingGecko (https://github.com/RollingGecko/VescUartControl) and SolidGeek (https://github.com/SolidGeek/VescUart).
+The library is updated for the newest VESC firmware (FW6.02) and cleaned up a bit.
 The library is not backwards compatible, so you have to upload the newest firmware to your VESC.

 **Important:** This is not a dropin replacement for RollingGeckos library.
 You will have to make some changes to your software, as all functions and values is now within a class, see below.